Science & Technology

 This series focuses not only on pilots but also on the mythical planes that have graced our skies.

-During a flight aboard one of these extraordinary aircrafts, we discover the reality, the complexity, the ingenuity of the machines and the men who work in this world driven by passion.
+During a flight aboard one of these extraordinary aircraft, we discover the reality, the complexity, and the ingenuity of the machines and the men who work in this world driven by passion.

 BAT & MAN 52’